 And that was the last time they talked about it.

 The next day they arrived off the south shore of Sicily.
-Stowing the sails, they rowed way from shore and waited for the sun to go down.
+Stowing the sails, they rowed to a position just out of sight of the coast and waited for the sun to go down.
 Everyone was preparing for the battle, including Ash, who was storing her phone and the calculator safely inside storage crates.
 She then covered them with wet hides to protect them from fire.
 Behind them, the soldiers were preparing the barge, soaking the wool in the baskets with olive oil.

 Then they waited for the sun to go down and for the sea and the beach to become dark.

-When Druzi decided it was safe enough, everyone moved into position, and they used to stars to row west, then north to the small lagoon The moon was just a sliver, so that did not help much.
+When Druzi decided it was safe enough, everyone moved into position, and they used the stars to guide them as they rowed west, then north to the small lagoon The moon was just a sliver, so that did not help much.
 Finding the opening to the lagoon and then the island were the biggest risks of their plan.

 Then they saw light on the horizon.
 As the small collection of boats moved closer, they could make out a large bonfire on a beach.
 Silently, they rowed towards it, and as they got closer, it became clear that this was the island they had been looking for.